The average cart abandonment rate across all industries is around 69.57%.Â

 What we love:

-- A prominent cart page design that features âcheckout with confidenceâ section clear customer testimonials
+- A prominent cart page design that features âcheckout with confidenceâ section with clear customer testimonials

 - A call-out of a customer review with star ratings makes this cart page jump out